SUPPLIERS & YOUR CARBON FOOTPRINT

 THE IMPACT OF SUPPLIERS

-How much difference do suppliers make?
+How much difference does supply chain sustainability make?
 The short answer: a lot.

 More than 80% of the average large company’s total GHG emissions will come entirely from its supply chain.
 When identifying hotspots for where you can reduce your carbon emissions, suppliers are definitely one of them.